 The Patrick Racing sponsorship immediately paid off for STP, as Gordon Johncock won the 1973 Indy 500, adding to Richard Petty's win in the Daytona 500 earlier in the year in his STP-sponsored stock car.
 STP was also active in other sports, sponsoring March's Formula 1 and Formula 2 teams.
 Largely by force of personality, Andy Granatelli had built up STP sales from $9m to $100m during his time as CEO, but STP's earnings were no longer keeping pace with the sponsorship outlay, and in late September, STP's majority owners Studebaker Worthington dropped Granatelli and replaced him with the much less flamboyant John Jay Hooker.
 The Granatelli era in US motor racing had come to a close.

 New to Andy Granatelli's STP, and delivered in mid-April 1972 to Vince Granatelli's workshop in Santa Monica, CA. Entered for Art Pollard as the #40 STP entry at the 1972 Indy 500, but just after qualifying he crashed heavily, resulting in a broken leg and an extensively damaged Lola.
 The car was rebuilt in England with a new monocoque and returned to Indianapolis in time for Wally Dallenbach to drive in the race.
 Dallenbach then drove the car at Michigan, where he finished second, Pocono, Ontario, Trenton and Phoenix.
-This car unknown until some time before July 2008 when it was on display in the Chicago Museum of Science and Industry, on loan from STP.
+This car was not raced again and, like the T272, was used as a show car by STP.
+In 1977, it was loaned to the Chicago Museum of Science and Industry, and has remained on display in the museum ever since.
 The car was still in the museum in November 2019.

 Driven by: Art Pollard and Wally Dallenbach.
 First race: Indianapolis Motor Speedway (R3), 27 May 1972.
 Total of 6 recorded races.